josemtzco/Serenity_BDD_Proof/README.md

 ✅ **Expanding my automation toolkit** and understanding different testing philosophies
 ✅ **Learning the Screenplay pattern** and its benefits for maintainable test code
-✅ **Exploring comprehensive reporting capabilities** that go beyond basic test results
-✅ **Understanding enterprise-grade test framework architecture** and configuration management
-✅ **Gaining new perspectives** on test organization and stakeholder communication

 While I wouldn't choose Serenity BDD for projects requiring extensive Shadow DOM interaction, this exploration has significantly broadened my understanding of test automation approaches and will inform my future framework decisions.

 ## 🎯 Motivation

-As a **Software Engineer in Test**, I'm showcasing a comprehensive Serenity BDD implementation that demonstrates:
-- **Modern testing patterns** and best practices
-- **Real-world enterprise scenarios** with proper configuration management
-- **Multiple testing approaches** from simple to advanced
-- **Complete CI/CD integration** with Maven and reporting
+- A friend of mine was interviewed by Pinterest and was asked about screenplay patterns and I got curious about it.

-This serves as both a **proof of concept** and a **reference implementation** for me to use in the future that i can work with serenity.
+- This serves as both a **proof of concept** and a **reference implementation** for my future self and increase confident that I can work with more technologies.

 ## 🗂 What It Covers